Information on The Green Belt Policy

 • be sensitive to the defining characteristics of the local area

 What the government wants, if you are trying to build on land under The Green Belt Policy, is to have minimal loss of openness.
 We understand that this can be hard however, in the past nine years 24,000 homes were erected on UK Green Belt Areas.
 So it is possible!
-And here at Method Studio Architects, with a reputation for the inspirational and insightful design of luxury homes, we will try and help you be another one on that list.
+And here at Method Studio Architecture, with a reputation for the inspirational and insightful design of luxury homes, we will try and help you be another one on that list.
 Check out some homes that we have worked on in these settings.

 Brentwood